jimzhang629/DSCI400-Project/README.md

 - pandas
 - plotly
 - world_bank_data
+For more information on package versions, see requirements.txt.

 ## Dataset
 Data used for this project can be obtained through this API: https://pypi.org/project/world-bank-data/